Dharam3804/OS-Lab/README.md

 assignment -09

   Implement the dining philosophers problem using semaphore and monitor in C.

+  Banker's algo

 assignment -10

-     Banker's algo
+  Write a program for FCFS ,SJF, priority and Round robin CPU scheduling in C